hmjatt/typescript-angular-research-project/README.md

    This command will:
    - Read and parse the `keystone-throughput-and-capacity.csv` file using **csv-parse**.
    - Convert each row into a `Record` object.
-   - Output the records to the console, with the author's name (`Harmeet Matharoo - CST8333 Project`) appearing every 10 records.
+   - Output the records to the console, with the author's name (`Harmeet Matharoo - CST8333 Project`) appearing after every menu display.

 2. **Build the program**: